 The contribution policy for PERS is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
 The State's pension contribution is based on an actuarially determined amount, which includes the employer portion of the normal cost and an amortization of the unfunded accrued liability.
-Funding for noncontributory group insurance benefits is based on actual claims paid.
-For the fiscal year 2023, the State's pension contribution was less than the actuarial determined amount.
+Funding for noncontribution was more than the actuarial determined amount.
 The local employers' contribution amounts are based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PERS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 This unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of assets.
-For the year ended May 31, 2023, the Authority's contractually required contribution to PERS plan was \$940,216.
+For the year ended May 31, 2024, the Authority's contractually required contribution to PERS plan was \$1,030,380.